What is Maifest? What is a Maibaum? Germany Celebrates May Day!

 Maifest In America

-Today.
-Like many other traditions, Maifest came to America with German immigrants (it’s been celebrated in Ohio since 1873).
-Trachtverein keep the tradition of building and decorating a Maypole… and they still dance.
-Take a look around at any large German Fest, you may see a Maibaum… and maybe you can identify the different symbols attached to it.
+Today, like many other traditions, Maifest came to America with German immigrants.
+Groups in Ohio have been celebrating since 1873.
+Trachtverein in the US keep the tradition of building and decorating a Maypole, and they still dance.
+Take a look around at any large German Fest.
+You may see a Maibaum and identify the different symbols attached to it.
 You can also find Maifest Celebrations in the US and Canada on our German Festival page for May.

-Maifest is a wonderful time to come together and celebrate the end of winter… and rejoice your way into spring!
+Maifest is an excellent time to come together, celebrate the end of winter, and rejoice your way into spring!

 what is maifest